Posted 09-Nov-2019 12:12:46

-An extra benefit: The companies that Broadstone works with also offer Full Mortality policies that include up to $5,000 of Emergency Colic surgery (ECS) coverage, at no extra charge, for horses without a history of colic issues.
+An extra benefit: The companies that Broadstone works with also offer Full Mortality policies that include up to $5,000 (depending on the company) of Emergency Colic surgery (ECS) coverage, at no extra charge, for horses without a history of colic or gastrointestinal issues.

-While Full Mortality is your starting point, most people also consider some level of Major Medical/Surgical or Veterinary Services coverage as well (more on the actual coverage in item #4)
+While Full Mortality is your starting point, most people also consider some level of Medical/Surgical coverage as well (more on the actual coverage in item #4).

 Annual coverage limits of $5,000, $7,500, $10,000, $12,500 and $15,000 are available, depending on the insurance company and the horse’s age and insured value, with annual premiums starting at $200 per year and increasing as the coverage limits increase.